 PETS: Sorry, Pennsylvania will not permit pets in camp by campers or leaders.
+For accommodations regarding service animals, please contact camping@scoutingphilly.org

 QUARTERMASTER: The Camp Quartermaster is located at Unami Lodge.
 Items necessary to clean your campsite latrine and do camp improvement projects are available at the Quartermaster.
 The Unit is responsible for the return of all items checked out in clean, working order.
 All items check out are to be returned before departing on Saturday morning.
 If a member of the Quartermaster staff isn't present, a member of the Office Staff will be happy to assist you.